mridulshinghal123/Age-Gender_Detector/README.md

 4. Click on detcet button
 5. View results

-# To run this model yurself:
+# To run this model yourself:
 1. Clone this repository
 2. Download the dataset from [here](https://www.kaggle.com/datasets/jangedoo/utkface-new)
 3. Extract the dtaset to your repository folder